10+ Best Things to Do in Cinque Terre, Italy

 This weekend I was thinking: what needs has a tourist or a traveler?
 What he/she wants to visit?
 Or simply, what are the top things to do in Cinque Terre?

 So I believe that the best way to reply to these questions, it could be with a list of the top things to do in Cinque Terre.

-Hiking in among these fantastic towns, in my personal opinion is one the best experience that you can live in these beautiful five villages.
+I want to start with hiking, that in my personal opinion is one the best experience that you can live in these beautiful five villages.
 The views that you can enjoy along the coastal and internal hiking trails are awesome and the paths allow to exploring Cinque Terre in about 5 hours.

 The most famous path is the Sentiero Azzurro, that connects Riomaggiore to Monterosso.
 That walking trail, as many of you already know, it’s popular for the classic Via dell’Amore (The Way of Love).
-Unfortunately, as you can read in the article that I’ve provided, is it closed due to several landslides.
+Unfortunately as you can read in the article that I’ve provided, is it closed due to several landslides that severely damaged it.
 In the meantime, if you want to visit at least the first part of the Via dell’Amore, from the Manarola train station to the Bar, you can do it.

 However, there are other amazing hiking tracks that you can take, and although they’re not so famous like Via dell’Amore, I think they are also beautiful.

 For a really nice description about the path Corniglia-Vernazza I suggest reading this interesting article: Hiking in the Cinque Terre: What You Need to Know.